mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/dolt-config.md

 - Display the value of a local or global configuration variable `dolt config --get {{name}}`

-- Modify the value of a local configuration variable, creating it if does not exist `dolt config --add {{name}} {{value}}`
+- Modify the value of a local configuration variable, creating it if it doesn't exist `dolt config --add {{name}} {{value}}`

-- Modify the value of a global configuration variable, creating it if does not exist `dolt config --global --add {{name}} {{value}}`
+- Modify the value of a global configuration variable, creating it if it doesn't exist `dolt config --global --add {{name}} {{value}}`

 - Delete a local configuration variable